exyi/diplomka/diplomka/text/3-analysis-4-testing.md

 ## Testing Basepair Parameters {#sec:testing-basepair-params}

-To verify that the parameters proposed in the previous section [-@sec:basepair-params] are sufficient to define basepairs, we will try to replicate FR3D annotations using them.
+To verify that the parameters proposed in [the previous section @sec:basepair-params] are sufficient to define basepairs, we will try to replicate FR3D annotations using them.
 We deliberately use a different set parameter than FR3D (except for H-bond lengths), to ensure that this experiment yields sensible results.
 Notably, compared to FR3D, we lack constraints on relative translation of the pairing bases.
 Translational constraints are powerful, but because they are hard to generalize even across a single family, we simplify our model significantly by avoiding them.